 Stress affects each of us in different ways.
 You may have physical signs, emotional signs or both.

-- It can make you feel angry, afraid, excited or helpless.
+- You may feel angry, afraid, excited or helpless.

-- It can give you aches in your head, neck, jaw and back.
+- You may have aches and pains in your head, neck, jaw and back.

 - It can lead to habits like smoking, drinking, overeating or drug abuse.